 The Center also welcomed Marleen Willekens, a professor of Accounting and Auditing and AFI department chair at KU Leuven (Belgium), as a Seminar Visitor.
 Seminar Visitors are experienced scholars who visit for a short term—usually one week or less—and present to Fisher’s faculty.

 You can read more about these brilliant international scholars.

 Regarding speaking opportunities, I am frequently invited to give speeches at international conferences.
 I’ve presented at various functions of the American Accounting Association, the European Accounting Association—most recently in Ljubljana, Slovenia (pictured above)—and the Accounting and Finance Association of Australia and New Zealand (most recently in Darwin, Australia).
 I have also had the opportunity to be the keynote speaker at a few large forum conferences.
 In 2011, I spoke on the topic of “Rethinking Audit Quality” at the Audit Quality Conference in Bellagio, Italy, co-sponsored by the European Institute of Advanced Studies in Management (EIASM) and Bocconi University (Milan).
 In 2012, I spoke at the World Congress of the International Association of Accounting Education and Research in Amsterdam.
 The topic of that speech was “The Future of Auditing”.
-In 2013, I will speak at the annual national conference of CPA Australia in Melbourne on the topic of “Is the Auditing Profession Sustainable?”Back ^
+In 2013, I will speak at the annual national conference of CPA Australia in Melbourne on the topic of “Is the Auditing Profession Sustainable?”Top of Page

 European Union Auditing Standards